nasa/cumulus-api/docs/api/content/stats.md

 ## Average

-Calculate the average value for a numeric field.
+Calculate the average value and other summary statistics for a given numeric field.
 Requires the following query parameters, and may include the normal filter parameters:

 | query string parameter | description |
 | --- | --- |